 In 2017 Princes employed Mackenzie & Ebert- The Open specialists- to renovate the Himalaya nine.

-The remodelled course opened in 2018 and is now the pride of Princes!
+The remodelled course opened in 2018 to critical acclaim.

 We played the Himalayas and Shore nines, and thought the new Himalayas was very enjoyable.